Nazmul92/data-analysis-python/README.md

-# Blinkit Grocery Data Analysis and Dashboard
+# End-to-End Blinkit Grocery Data Analysis and Dashboard

 This project focuses on analyzing sales data from **Blinkit Grocery** using Python for data analysis and **Power BI** for data visualization.
 The aim is to uncover key trends and insights from the sales data and provide an interactive dashboard for exploration and decision-making.